ufrisk/pcileech/readme.md

 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10 Enterprise with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux might also not work if some virtualization based features are enabled.
-* Linux based on the 4.8 kernel does not work (Ubuntu 16.10).
+* Linux based on the 4.8 kernel usually does not work (Ubuntu 16.10).
+As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
 * Windows Vista: some shellcode modules such as wx64_pscmd does not work.
 * Windows 7: signatures are not published.